About HISA VIC

 Dr Leon Heffer

-Leon is a Fellow of the Australasian College of Health Informatics and works as a Project Manager to lead the ongoing development of Barwon Health’s data analytics and warehouse platform.
-Prior to this, he was Head, Data Services at BioGrid Australia where he was responsible for the strategic management of ethics, data linkage, access and analysis, and custom data-collection software development.
+Leon is a Fellow of the Australasian College of Health Informatics and is currently acting Operations Manager of Barwon Health’s Decision Support Unit.
+Prior to this, he was Head of Data Services at BioGrid Australia where he was responsible for the strategic management of ethics, data linkage, access and analysis, and custom data-collection software development.
 These roles have seen Leon contribute to a diverse range of initiatives, all seeking to improve healthcare outcomes, safety and efficiency through evidence-based innovation and research.
-Perhaps unsurprisingly, the most successful of these projects have involved collaborative teams of clinicians, technologists, researchers, administrators and health informaticians.
-If elected, Leon would use his role on the HISA Vic Branch Committee to encourage the use of multi-disciplinary teams in health informatics initiatives.
+Perhaps unsurprisingly, the most successful of these projects have involved collaborative teams of clinicians, technologists, researchers, administrators and health informaticians – something Leon is keen to promote and support in his role on the HISA VIC Branch Committee.

 My passion for health informatics was sparked in 2010 as a graduate nurse who witnessed her colleagues struggling to adapt to evolving technologies and consequent models of care.
 Keen to be part of the growing movement promoting informatics skills in all healthcare settings across multiple disciplines, I embarked on an academic research pathway that focused on experiences with electronic platforms and the importance of user-centred design.
 My PhD research with nurse managers and theoretical knowledge of complex sociotechnical environments has given me invaluable expertise and insight into the issues facing the health workforce today as we move forward in this exciting era of digital health.
 I had the privilege of assisting HISA and the Australian College of Nursing with a nursing informatics position paper, and hope to continue this important work.
 I am keen to contribute further with my developing user experience design, start-up experience, advocacy and leadership skills.